 Celi Adolescenti (13-17y)

 The Celi adolescenti is an exam geared towards children aged from 13-17.
 The exam will verify and officially certify (through the University of Foreigners Perugia and ALTE: Association of Language Testers in Europe) the student communicative skills in Italian.

-The Celi adolescenti takes place once a year (usually in May) and it is divided into the three levels listed below:
+The Celi adolescenti takes place once a year (May 26) and it is divided into the three levels listed below: